jacksonh/manos/docs/installation.md

 Checkout Manos from github at <http://github.com/jacksonh/manos/> and build/install it using Visual Studio.

-If you do no have Mono installed you can define DISABLE_SENDFILE to remove the Mono.Posix dependency.
+If you do no have Mono installed you can define DISABLE_POSIX to remove the Mono.Posix dependency.